Gonzales v. Carhart: Reactions

 According to an ABC News poll, the majority of Americans (69%) oppose the legality of D&X or what opponents call "partial-birth" abortion.

 Some medical groups expressed concern that the Court, in supporting the Partial-Birth Abortion Ban Act, endorsed the substitution of congressional legislation for medical judgment.
 The American College of Obstetricians and Gynecologists, which had submitted an amicus brief opposing the Act, described the Court's decision as "shameful and incomprehensible", ignorant of medical consensus, and chilling for the medical profession.
 The New England Journal of Medicine criticized the intrusion of politicians into medical decision-making, writing:

 Until this opinion, the Court recognized the importance of not interfering with medical judgments made by physicians to protect a patient's interest.
 For the first time, the Court permits congressional judgment to replace medical judgment.

-Professor and academic Geoffrey R. Stone has argued that the religion of Supreme Court judges played an important role in the decision, given that the five judges in the majority were Catholic.
+Professor and academic Geoffrey R. Stone has argued that the religion of Supreme Court judges played an important role in the decision, given that the five judges in the majority were Roman Catholic.